AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-campaign-standard/index.md

 In the Data Collection UI, if you delete your mobile property, review your mobile property status in the Campaign Standard extension and ensure that the property displays an updated **Deleted in Launch** status.
 For more information about deleting a property, please read the [delete a property](https://experienceleague.adobe.com/docs/experience-platform/tags/admin/companies-and-properties.html?lang=en#delete-a-property) section within the Data Collection UI documentation.

-To remove the corresponding mobile app in Campaign Standard, click **Remove from ACS**.
+To remove the corresponding mobile app in Campaign Standard, select **Remove from ACS**.
 For more information, see the section on [deleting your tags-enabled mobile application](https://experienceleague.adobe.com/docs/campaign-standard/using/administrating/configuring-channels/configuring-a-mobile-application.html?lang=en#delete-app).

 <InlineAlert variant="warning" slots="text"/>